Karagul/Flexdashboard-Report/SETUP.md

     AWS_DEFAULT_REGION
 ```

-- Clone this code to a folder on the analysis workstation or server
+- Clone this Github repository to a folder on the analysis workstation or server
-- Create Monthly_Report_AWS.yaml
+- Modify Monthly_Report_AWS.yaml
-- Create Monthly_Report_calcs.yaml
+- Modify Monthly_Report_calcs.yaml
-- Create Monthly_Report.yaml
+- Modify Monthly_Report.yaml
-- Create corridors file (adopt from Signals table in Controller_Event_Log in ATSPM Database
+- Populate corridors file
-- Install R and RStudio

 ## Run Calculations

-Unlike the ATSPM site, which runs all calculations from the raw data in the database for every chart requested by the user, this dashboard runs calculations daily and stores the aggregated data tables that are then read by the dashboard code to create the plots.
+Unlike the ATSPM site, which runs all calculations from the raw data in the database for every chart requested by the user, this dashboard runs calculations daily and stores the aggregated data tables that are then read by the dashboard code to present the monthly metrics and plots.
 Therefore, the analysis workstation or server should schedule the calculation scripts to run each day.

+Depending on the workstation on which the calculations are run, the nightly calculations may take ~20 minutes for a few dozen intersections to ~4 hours for a few thousand intersections.

+Because the ATSPM database does not track configuration changes over time (e.g., new detectors added, detector phase assignments changed, etc.), this system has a script that records the current intersection detector configuration each day.
+This daily configuration is then used for the subsequent calculations.

 The following scripts should be scheduled to run each day:
 ```Shell